sreyanshjainrkl/GSoC-18/README.md

 ## Methodology
 The project has two parts divided as follows:
 * Accelerating primitives by porting the ray-primitive intersection (shot) code from C to OpenCL and provide the glue code which packs and unpacks that primitive from the C side to the OpenCL side.
-* Developing BREP support involves serializing the ‘ON_BREP *’ of the primitives and passing it to the GPU and then porting the generic ray-BREP intersection code.
+* Developing BREP support involving porting the generic ray-BREP intersection code.

 **Project Plan:**       https://brlcad.org/wiki/User:Sreyanshjainrkl/GSoC18/Project
 **Development Logs:**   https://https://brlcad.org/wiki/User:Sreyanshjainrkl/GSoC18/Log

 ## Patches
+The link to the patches submitted are given below.
+The corresponding source code for OpenCL shot routines are attached in this GitHub repository.

 * SUPERELL:   https://sourceforge.net/p/brlcad/patches/477/
 * HYP:        https://sourceforge.net/p/brlcad/patches/489/
 * ARBN:       https://sourceforge.net/p/brlcad/patches/490/